Wimmics/olivaw/README.md

 ### Acimov repository structure

-In order to use this tool properly you need an Acimov structured repository.
+This tool is meant to work on an Acimov structured repository.

 This repository constains: